-Yes: The WebMux will route IP packets both directions.
+Accept: The WebMux will route IP packets both directions.
 The WebMux will not act as a firewall in this mode.

-No: The WebMux will NOT route incoming IP packets through the WebMux, except IP packets for farm IP/port.
+Deny: The WebMux will NOT allow any incoming IP packet traveling through the WebMux, except IP packets in farm IP/port.
 This is the default setting.